-Non-Communicable Diseases (NCDs) screening program in India has grabbed the attention of several South Asian countries that was facilitated by Tata Trusts and Dell, said officials.//
+Non-Communicable Diseases (NCD) screening program in India, facilitated by Tata Trusts and Dell, has now grabbed the attention of several South Asian countries.

 Launched in 2017, the program has so far enrolled around 7 crore people (80 million) across 29 states and UTs and has screened around 30 million (3 crore) for diseases like diabetes, hypertension and certain types of cancers.